practicalli-johnny/jr0cket.github.io-hexo/source/_posts/gitignore-for-clojure-and-emacs.html.md

 /target
 ```

-Finally, by minimising the changes in the project `.gitignore` file then this limits the amount of times that file needs to be committed to the version control system.
-Therefore it is less likely that a change in the `.gitignore` file end up in code change commits.
+Finally, by minimising the changes in the project `.gitignore` file this limits the amount of times that file needs to be committed to the version control system.
+It is less likely that a change in the `.gitignore` file end up in code change commits.

+> See the [github/gitignore repository](https://github.com/github/gitignore) for examples of language and build tool specific `gitignore` patterns.

 Thank you.
 [@jr0cket](https://twitter.com/jr0cket)